Welcome to the best posts and videos here on the Teaching the Core blog.

 - the 10 anchor standards in reading

 - the 6 anchor standards in language

-And if you’d prefer a more convenient format (and a chance to support this blog!), grab a copy of the ebook
+And if you’d prefer a more convenient format (and a chance to support me, grab a copy of my first book

 Common Core Questions Answered

 Here are some posts I wrote to answer questions asked by readers:

 - “What Parts of the CCSS are Social Studies Teachers Responsible For?”